somprasongd/moph-ic-proxy/README.md

 ## Development

-- Set env rename `nodemon.example.jso` to `nodemon.json` and config with your data
+- Set env rename `nodemon.example.json` to `nodemon.json` and config with your data

 ```json
 {